 - You must not endanger or cause of other vehicles to change course or speed.

 Undertaking vehicles on the near side is not illegal, it is just not recommended, so care must be taken.
-If you ride like an idiot weaving in and out of lanes, you will be booked for careless driving or possible dangerous driving.
+If you ride like an idiot weaving in and out of lanes, you could be booked for careless driving or possible dangerous driving.
 It is also perfectly legal to ride on cross-hatched areas and central reservation if they are surrounded by a broken white line.
-However, the Highway Code says you should not unless it is necessary and safe.
+However, the Highway Code says you ‘should not’ unless it is necessary and safe, so this action may be held against you in any insurance claim following an incident.
 These areas also build up with debris and loose stones, so be careful.

 Check out my video on the legalities of motorcycle filtering:

 When filtering, appropriate speed is crucial.
-Obviously you should never exceed speed limits, but you should keep your speed to within 10-15mph of the traffic you are in.
-It is also not recommended to filter through traffic travelling faster than 40mph.
-Ultimately, you should tailor your speed to the gap you’re filtering through.
-Slow down for tighter gaps.
+Obviously, you should never exceed speed limits, it is recommended to keep your speed to within 10-15mph of the traffic you are in.
+So as traffic slows, reduce your speed, as traffic speeds up, raise your speed in line.
+However, you should not filter through traffic travelling faster than 40mph.
+Above this speed you will not be able to react fast enough should vehicles suddenly change lane.
+It is also wise to tailor your speed to the gap you’re filtering through, slow down for tighter gaps.

 Motorcycle Filtering / Lane Splitting Tips

 - If you approach some traffic bunching up ahead, don’t filter immediately.
 Invariable some drivers will spontaneously change lanes to try and keep moving.
-Hold back, then filter between two lanes travelling at similar speeds.
+Hold back, then filter between the two lanes once they are both travelling at similar speeds.